Kihara-Kamotho/Kihara-Kamotho/README.md

  Software Developer

 - 🔭 Rails dev, Hotwire, Stimulus
-- 👯 Open to collaborate on interesting projects
+- 👯 Looking to collaborate on interesting projects
 - 📫 How to reach me: kiharaalphan@gmail.com
+- ⚡ Fun fact: Champions League winner with @LFC
 <!--
 **Kihara-Kamotho/Kihara-Kamotho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.